 Description

-Tackling Climate Change through Environmental Justice is a curriculum that teaches students about climate change through a framework that explores how race and class shape contributions to and impacts of environmental change.
-Topics include systemic inequalities, environmental justice frameworks and heroes, local issues, youth citizen engagement, and perspective-taking as they relate to coal, fracking, landfills, transportation, and water.
+Tackling Climate Change through Environmental Justice is a curriculum that teaches students about climate change through a framework that explores how a range of factors contribute to and impact environmental change.
+Topics include systemic challenges, local issues, youth citizen engagement, and perspective-taking as they relate to coal, fracking, landfills, transportation, and water.

 Recommendations